isi-nlp/uroman/README.md

 Changes in version 1.2.6
  * Improved support for Ukrainian, Russian and Ogham (ancient Irish script).
  * Added support for English Braille.
- * Added alternative Romanization for North Macedonian and Serbian (mkd2/srp2) reflecting a casual style that many native speakers of those languages use when writing text in Latin script, e.g. non-accented single letters (e.g. "s") rather than phonetically motivated combinations of letters (e.g. "sh").
+ * Added alternative Romanization for Macedonian and Serbian (mkd2/srp2) reflecting a casual style that many native speakers of those languages use when writing text in Latin script, e.g. non-accented single letters (e.g. "s") rather than phonetically motivated combinations of letters (e.g. "sh").